fbartho/git-split/README.md

 2. Examples can be found [here](../example/).
 3. Documentation on commands and flags can be viewed on the commandline by passing `-h` or `--help`.

+### Basics

 	$ git split --help

 	Usage: git-split &lt;command&gt

 	command
 	  prepare          Interactive Git Repository Split Builder -- This command helps you adjust an existing splitconfig file, or helps you create your initial splitconfig files. apply            Apply the git-split configuration files to produce new repositories preserving the history of the files specified therein. installalias     Install a git alias globally so git-split can be called as 'git split'

 ### Prepare